magicalsoup/htn-backend-mock-server/README.md

 - It will given an error message and return null if no such event `event` exists

 ### User events
-you can find out what events the user has signed in to using the user query below
+you can find out what events the user has signed in to using the user query
 ```graphql
 query {
   user(id: 1) {